oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 > `CSAFPID-9080700` was defined but never used.

-> A tool MAY remove the unused definition as quick fix.
+> A tool MAY remove the unused definition as a quick fix.
 However, such quick fix shall not be applied if the test was skipped.

 ### 6.2.2 Missing Remediation <a id='missing-remediation'></a>